Hotklou2404/ConvenientBlueprints/README.md

 7. Move `ConvenientBlueprints.modcomponent` into the `ModComponentZips` folder within your Mods folder.

 In the end the path to the mod should look something like this: `TheLongDark\Mods\ModComponentZips\ConvenientBlueprints.modcomponent`.

-## Recipes
-For a list of features check out the [wiki](https://github.com/Hotklou2404/ConvenientBlueprints/wiki/Recipes).